DannhiNT/menu-display/README.md

-#Menu display web page
+# MENU DISPLAY WEBPAGE

-Basic menu for coffee shop using HTML, CSS, JavaScript
+A menu webpage displaying café items using HTML, CSS, and JavaScript.